facebook/chef-utils/Compile-Time-Run-Time.md

 ## Library Calls

-Library calls are often confusimg.
+Library calls are often confusing.
 The important thing to remember is that library code is not inherently compile-time nor runtime - it's simply where you call it.
 So, for example, in a recipe, this: